kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 Additionally, webhooks with side effects should skip those side-effects when `dryRun: true` admission requests are handled.
-A webhook must explicitly indicate that it will not have side-effects when run with `dryRun`, or the dry-run request will not be sent to the webhook and the API request fill fail instead.
+A webhook must explicitly indicate that it will not have side-effects when run with `dryRun`, or the dry-run request will not be sent to the webhook and the API request will fail instead.

 Webhooks indicate whether they have side effects using the `sideEffects` field in the webhook configuration.
 `sideEffects` may be set to `Unknown`, `None`, `Some`, `NoneOnDryRun`.
 The default is `Unknown`.